 “You brought him here for a reason, but I fail to see how his story relates to your waging a war on the doorstep of this school,” huffed Mrs. Carson.

 “You are offended that the Were didn’t include you in battle?” reasoned Eloise Donner.

 “We had been left without defence, completely vulnerable,” stated the indignant headmistress.

-“You wanted to expose your people to war?” determined Eloise.
+“You acctually wanted to expose your people to war?” determined Eloise.

 “They could have helped!”

-“We teach these kids to survive in a harsh world.
+“We teach our students to survive in a harsh world.
 They don’t shrink back from a fight.”

 “Or is it that you push them into the fray?” questioned Eloise, with a “Mhmm?” added for good measure.
 “Tell me Liz, what weapons does Whateley Academy’s possess in its arsenal that could have restored young Jacob?”

 “Jacob was the enemy!
 He and so many others just like him were voodoo wolves as you call them,” pointed out the Were chief.
 “Had you brought your blades and bullets onto the field of battle, I doubt very much young Jacob would have been able to join us today.”

 “You converted your enemy into a friend?”